tobami/littlechef/README.md

 without needing a Chef Server.
 And all your infrastructure, including your nodes, will be in code, revision controlled.

+#### Environments ####

+Chef 10 does not support Environments in Solo mode, but LittleChef will automatically add a cookbook library that will let you define `chef_environment` in a role or node.

+If you use Chef 11, all environment features except cookbook versioning work out of the box.

 #### Data bag Search ####

-Chef Solo does not currently (as of 10.18) support data bag search.
-LittleChef adds search support by automatically adding to your node cookbooks a
+Chef Solo does not support data bag search.
+To be able to use search, the [chef-solo-search library][] needs to be present in your cookbooks directory.
-[cookbook library that implements search][].

-Thus, most examples in the [search wiki page][] are now possible, including the following example: `search(:users, "married:true AND age:35")`
+Most examples in the [chef search documentation][] are possible, including stuff

-#### Environments ####

-Chef Solo does not support Environments but, similarly to the search case, LittleChef will automatically add a cookbook library that will let you define `chef_environment` in a role or node.
+like: `search(:users, "married:true AND age:35")`.

 #### Node Search ####